 A script “H” doubles as a streamlined male silhouette.
 I never use an initial for a logo unless a business is actually known by its initials, or unless the recognition of that initial is secondary to what the shape is communicating.

-My logo recommendation for a flyfishing equipment and apparel company, though the client went in another direction.
-A first initial may not often serve well as the foundation for a logomark, but in this case it worked: the drop shadow edge of the B frames the two trout "brothers".
+My logo recommendation for a fly fishing accoutrement and apparel company.
+A first initial may not often serve well as the foundation for a logomark, but in this case it worked well: the drop shadow edge of the B frames two trout "brothers".

 This was an early logo concept for Pelo's, before several rounds of revisions.
 It's hard to leave my subjective opinion at the door forever — so it occasionally finds its way back to my portfolio.